Is Student Housing a Tale of Two Markets?

 Fortunately, there are some other debt options emerging for certain segments of the market.
 “Some borrowers are looking at life companies and CMBS,” Little says.

-There has also been a proliferation of new debt vehicles across the entire commercial real estate space, which is giving student housing buyers some options.
+There has an also been a proliferation of new debt vehicles across the entire commercial real estate space, which is giving student housing buyers some options.
 While these loans provide advantages, they could also come with strings, such as full recourse.

 “A lot of debt funds are priced pretty competitively at this point,” says Eric Frank, Chief Investment Officer, Cardinal Group Cos.
 “They used to be really expensive but the debt funds are not outrageously expensive.”